victor-gil-sepulveda/mastermind/mastermind/README.md

 - Endpoints return raw exceptions as error messages.
 They should return more understandable messages.

+- **Sometimes we do not return uris, but ids (like when we are returning the game).
+The serialization method should be changed in order to improve this.**

 ## Dependencies
 The project has been coded in python 2.7 and has the following dependencies: